Data Processing Addendum

 6. SECURITY

-Salesloft shall maintain administrative, physical, and technical safeguards for protection of the security, confidentiality, and integrity of Personal Data, as set forth in the Security, Privacy, and Architecture Documentation.
+Salesloft shall maintain administrative, physical, and technical safeguards for protection of the security, confidentiality, and integrity of Personal Data, as set forth in the Security Documentation.
 Salesloft regularly monitors compliance with these safeguards.
 Salesloft will not materially decrease the overall security of the Services during a subscription term.

 7. PERSONAL DATA BREACH MANAGEMENT AND NOTIFICATION

-Salesloft maintains security incident management policies and procedures and shall, to the extent permitted by law, without undue delay notify Customer of any actual or reasonably suspected Personal Data Breach of Personal Data, by Salesloft or its Sub-processors of which Salesloft becomes aware.
-Salesloft shall, take into account the nature of the Processing and information available to it, to the extent required by Data Protection Laws and Regulations, assist Customer with its obligations to notify or communicate any Personal Data Breach to a data protection supervisory authority or to a Data Subject.
+Salesloft maintains security incident management policies and procedures and shall, to the extent permitted by law, without undue delay notify Customer of any Personal Data Breach, by Salesloft or its Sub-processors of which Salesloft becomes aware.
+Salesloft shall, taking into account the nature of the Processing and information available to it, and to the extent required by Data Protection Laws, assist Customer with its obligations to notify or communicate any Personal Data Breach to a data protection supervisory authority or to a Data Subject.
 To the extent such Personal Data Breach is caused by a violation of the requirements of this DPA by Salesloft, Salesloft shall make reasonable efforts to identify and remediate the cause of such Personal Data Breach.

 8. RETURN AND DELETION OF PERSONAL DATA

-Customer hereby directs Salesloft to return Personal Data to Customer and delete Personal Data upon request and in accordance with the procedures and timeframes specified in the Security, Privacy, and Architecture Documentation, unless applicable law or regulation requires continued storage of all or part of the Personal Data.
+Customer hereby directs Salesloft to return Personal Data to Customer and delete Personal Data upon request and in accordance with the procedures and timeframes specified in the Security Documentation, unless applicable law or regulation requires continued storage of all or part of the Personal Data.

 9. JURISDICTION SPECIFIC TERMS

-9.1 EEA and UK.
-To the extent Personal Data is subject to European Data Protection Laws, the following additional terms shall apply:
+9.1 EEA, UK, and Switzerland.
+To the extent Personal Data is subject to European Data Protection Laws, the additional terms in this Section 9.1 shall apply.

 9.2 United States.
 As used in Section 9.2, the terms “consumer” and “sell” shall have the meaning afforded to such terms by the applicable United States state data protection laws (“United States Laws”).
 To the extent Personal Data is subject to United States Laws, the following additional terms shall apply: